bradleyq/light_painter/README.md

 #### aggregate_1, aggregate_2, aggregate_3, aggregate_4, aggregate_5
 - Compute layers in search tree.
 #### aggregate_6
-- Traverses search tree to store light screen coordinates into bottom two pixel rows.
+- Traverses search tree to store light screen coordinates into a light storage texture.
 #### light, light_t
 - Computes lighting color at each screen pixel.
 This pass is run on diffuse and transparency targets respectively.
 #### light_apply, light_apply_t